It's fall, a wonderful time for pumpkin scones! Theo shared this delicious recipe!

 Heat it up again, and then can or freeze.

 I'm not sure how to make a small batch!
-I like this recipe because it's pretty hand-off.
+I like this recipe because it's pretty hands-off.

 I (Dr. Liz) liked Theo's big batch apple butter cooking - it reminded me of making apple sauce after we went apple picking with the kids and came home with bushels full!
 I love her spice combination!
 Small batch recipes can be found on line.